open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/getting-started.md

 ---
-title: Getting Started
+title: Getting started with the Spring Boot starter
-description: Getting Started of the OpenTelemetry starter
+linkTitle: Getting Started
 weight: 20
 cSpell:ignore: springboot
 ---

-## OpenTelemetry Spring Boot starter

 {{% alert title="Note" color="info" %}}

-You can also use the Java agent to instrument your Spring Boot application.
-The pros and cons are described in the [overview page](..).
+You can also use the [Java agent](../../agent) to instrument your Spring Boot application.
+For the pros and cons, see [Java zero-code instrumentation](..).

 {{% /alert %}}